John 'Doc' Yallaly was a legendary figure — on and off — the baseball ...

 When Kern helped Cape Central win the baseball state championship, the school ordered rings for the players, which cost $250.
 Kern didn’t have the money, but Yallaly collaborated with a couple of his acquaintances and bought Kern the ring.

-That story speaks to Yallaly’s character, but Kern can also top that one by a mile.
+That story speaks to Yallay’s character, but Kern can also top that one by a mile.

-When one of Yallaly’s two brothers left his wife, ‘Doc’ bought a house for his sister-in-law and his nieces and nephews and lived in the basement while the family stayed upstairs.
+When one of Yallay’s two brothers left his wife, ‘Doc’ bought a house for his sister-in-law and his nieces and nephews, and lived in the basement while the family stayed upstairs.

 “He was a unique man,” Crosnoe said, “who touched so many lives.”